 We Need to Protect Access to Quality Healthcare in Medicare

 America’s seniors have earned access to high-quality healthcare, including medical professionals, services, and therapies.
 The Independent Payment Advisory Board (IPAB)’s mandatory cuts to Medicare, expected to be activated in 2017, will put that access at risk through arbitrary cuts to Medicare services.
-Hundreds of organizations are urging Congress to act immediately so that the most important medical decisions remain in the hands of patients and their doctors.
+More than 750 organizations are urging Congress to act immediately so that the most important medical decisions remain in the hands of patients and their doctors.

 To join the fight to protect Medicare beneficiaries, contact your Senator today and urge Congress to eliminate IPAB.
 Click here to take action.